 Other attractions near the Karakol area are the Jeti-Oguz rock formations and Barskoon waterfalls.

 From Karakol, it’s likely you will head across to Kochkor – the gateway town to Song Kul (Song Lake).

 Song Kul is one of the most popular attractions in Kyrgyzstan.
 The lake is located 3,000 metres above sea level and is far removed from modern conveniences.

-You can choose to stay in a yurt camp run by nomadic locals who live on the shores of Song Kul during the warmer months.
+For a unique experience, stay in a yurt camp run by nomadic locals who live on the shores of Song Kul during the summer months.

 I stayed in a yurt camp for two nights and was provided with a traditional breakfast and dinner.